Skipperlla/rn-swiper-list/README.md

 | swipeLeft  | callback | Animates the card to fling to the left and calls onSwipeLeft   |
 | swipeTop   | callback | Animates the card to fling to the top and calls onSwipeTop     |

+## Chunk Size

+`chunkSize` is the number of cards to display at a time.
+It's used to optimize the performance of the component by rendering only a few cards at a time.
+Default chunk size is 3.

 ## Usage 🧑‍💻

 ```typescript